charlie-sans/Kode-Runner/readme.md

 clone the repo and cd into the runner directory.

-run /lib/server.py on a linux system. sorry windows. spawn out Code from Charlie's public folder inside of a world in resonite and hit the purple button to connect to the server. once you hear tada.wav, you are connected and can start running code.
+run `lib/main.py` on a linux system or wsl. sorry windows. spawn out Code from Charlie's public folder inside of a world in resonite and hit the purple button to connect to the server. once you hear tada.wav, you are connected and can start running code.